22-Aug-24 DWS Research Institute

 Cyclical pricing, structural demand growth

 As with many consumer products, there is an element of cyclicality to the prices of semiconductor components.
-Memory prices can fluctuate with a wide range of supply and demand factors, resulting in restocking and destocking phases for semiconductor manufacturers.
+Semiconductor memory pricing for computers can fluctuate with a wide range of supply and demand factors, resulting in restocking and destocking phases for semiconductor manufacturers.
 Production and logistical issues can arise as well, as witnessed during the COVID-19 crisis.
-With the significant high fixed cost nature of the Semiconductors industry, margin pressures have the potential to be higher, particularly during periods of demand weakness.
+With the significant high fixed cost nature of the semiconductors industry, margin pressures have the potential to be higher, particularly during periods of demand weakness.

 More topics